fer1035/wiki-template/README.md

 # \<Repository-Name>

-Emerson Cloud Center of Excellence
 \<Team-name> team documentation wiki source

 ---Remove this line and the contents below---

 ## CCoE-Wiki-Template

-Template repository to create CCoE wiki source repositories.
+Template repository to create wiki source repositories.

 ## Steps

-To create a new CCoE Wiki repository:
+To create a new Wiki repository:

 - Select this repository as the template.
 - Customize the skeleton files once the new repository has been created using the standard Git workflow.